1. Purpose of policy

 Capital and Commercial has developed and maintains expertise in the management of the University’s facilities.
 In conjunction with Asset Management Services, it holds and maintains extensive facilities information including plans, reports, condition data, space utilisation information and historical records.

-Before a works project begins a detailed works proposal must be submitted in writing to the Director, Capital and Commercial, at the earliest possible stage of project inception.
+Before a works project begins a detailed works proposal must be submitted in writing to the General Manager, Strategic Infrastructure Developments, at the earliest possible stage of project inception.

 Capital and Commercial will provide advice on the planning design, construction and project management of the project.